 - Do not force the Soldering Iron.
 Use the correct Soldering Iron for your application.
-The correct Soldering Iron will do the job better and safer at the rate for which it was designed. - Do not use the Soldering Iron if the switch does not turn it on and off.
-Any Soldering Iron that cannot be controlled with the switch is dangerous and must be replaced. - Disconnect the plug from the power source and/or turn off the battery, from the Soldering Iron before making any adjustments, changing accessories, or storing Soldering Iron.
+The correct Soldering Iron will do the job better and safer at the rate for which it was designed. - Disconnect the plug from the power source before making any adjustments, changing accessories, or storing Soldering Iron.
 Such preventive safety measures reduce the risk of starting the Soldering Iron accidentally. - Store idle Soldering Iron out of the reach of children and do not allow persons unfamiliar with the Soldering Iron or these instructions to operate the Soldering Iron.
-Soldering Iron are dangerous in the hands of untrained users - Maintain Soldering Iron and accessories.
+Soldering Iron are dangerous in the hands of untrained users. - Maintain Soldering Iron and accessories.
 Check for misalignment or binding of moving parts, breakage of parts and any other condition that may affect the Soldering Iron's operation.
 If damaged, have the Soldering Iron repaired before use.
 Many accidents are caused by poorly maintained Soldering Iron. - Use the Soldering Iron, accessories and Soldering Iron bits etc. in accordance with these instructions, taking into account the working conditions and the work to be performed.
 Use of the Soldering Iron for operations different from those intended could result in a hazardous situation. - Keep handles and grasping surfaces dry, clean and free from oil and grease.
 (Fig. 4) Slippery handles and grasping surfaces do not allow for safe handling and control of the Soldering Iron in unexpected situations. - Do not expose a Soldering Iron to fire or excessive temperature.
 Exposure to fire or temperature above 130°C (265°F) may cause explosion.